IntSoftDev/LondonTubeStatus/PUBLISHING_GUIDE.md

 # TFL Status KMP Library Publishing Guide

-This guide covers how to publish both the `tflstatus` core library and `tflstatus-ui` Compose library to Maven Central.
+This guide covers how to publish both the `tflstatus-core` core library and `tflstatus-ui` Compose library to Maven Central.

 ## 📋 Prerequisites